Sqooba/traildb-java/Readme.md

 - [x] Set up maven or gradle or something so people can install

-- [ ] Benchmark relative to other language bindings
+- [x] Benchmark relative to other language bindings

+- [ ] Audit multithreaded support

 - [ ] Cache field and method lookups